Summer 2020 - HSCI 308 D100

 By the end of course, students will be able to:

-1. Identify global institutional and economic arrangements that increase the likelihood of sickness
+1. Identify global institutional arrangements that increased the likelihood of pandemic COVID-19

 SFU’s Academic Integrity web site http://www.sfu.ca/students/academicintegrity.html is filled with information on what is meant by academic dishonesty, where you can find resources to help with your studies and the consequences of cheating.
 Check out the site for more information and videos that help explain the issues in plain English.